reyesmarcy/Recipe-Application/README.md

 You’ll also see that I’ve added a recipes_ui.py file, in which I’ve created a GUI to display the various recipes for a selected category, while displaying the recipe instructions on the right-hand side of the interface.

-When running these files, please run the recipes.py module to see the console UI with full capabilities and the recipes_ui.py module to see the GUI that displays all recipes by category.